-Residential services shall be provided in a DHCS or DSS licensed residential facility that is also DMC certified and designated by DHCS as capable of delivering care consistent with ASAM treatment criteria.
+Residential services shall be provided in a DHCS licensed residential facility that is also DMC certified and designated by DHCS or CARF as capable of delivering care consistent with ASAM Level 3.5 treatment criteria.

 Residential services shall be authorized in advance in accordance with section P of this Agreement.
 Any services provided without prior authorization shall not be reimbursed.